Faith — What Is It? Why Is It Important? How Does It Grow?

 We have eternal security in Christ.
 The Lord said so and it’s 100% true (John 10:27-30).
 But eternal security is not the same as unconditional eternal security because reconciliation with God and eternal life are the result of faith in the message of Christ, the gospel.
 In other words, if it takes faith to be saved, a person who doesn’t persevere and thus gives up on faith is no longer saved.
 I’m not talking about someone experiencing doubts, but rather giving up on faith in Christ altogether.
 It’s the difference between struggling & stumbling and utterly falling away in outright rebellion.
 You can read important details here.

 Faith IN GOD

-Someone might argue that it’s technically “faith in God” and therefore only refers to believing the LORD personally.
+Someone might argue that the second basic doctrine of Christianity is technically “faith in God” (Hebrews 6:1-2) and therefore only refers to believing the LORD personally.
 Yes, it refers to believing the LORD personally, but faith in God also includes believing whatever the LORD has created that testifies to His existence or will.